MindTheGap-ERC/CarboCATLite/README.md

 Lite version of the CarboCAT model by Peter Burgess.
 See also Burgess (2013).

+## Running Instruction

+1. Run the file _carboCATGUI.m_ in Matlab
+2. Click the "initialize" button.
+This will get the model parameters
+3. Click the "Run CA model" button to run the model.
+The model status is shown in the console
+4. After the run is finished, all model outputs appear in the matlab workspace
+5. To plot the results, click "plot run".
+WARNING: Generating the plots can take a long time.

 ## Branches

 The branch "archive_original_version" is read only.
 It contains a version of CarboCAT Lite last modified on the 15th Feb 2021.